 - 4.1 The clinical examination will count 60% of the final mark and consists of three parts: OSCE, OSPE and a discussion of the Portfolio and Research methodology. - 4.2 The OSCE contributes 25% of the final mark and will consist of six to eight OSCE stations.
-Candidates will have eight to ten minutes to complete each OSCE station.
+Candidates will have ten minutes to complete each OSCE station.
 The OSCE must be passed with an average mark of at least 50%. - 4.3 The OSPE contributes 25% of the final mark and will consist of four structured clinical OSPE cases.
-Candidates will have 20 minutes preparation time followed by 20 minutes examination time for each case.
+Candidates will have 15-20 minutes preparation time followed by 15-20 minutes examination time for each case.
 The structured clinical cases will emphasise clinical problem solving.
 The four OSPE cases must be passed with an average mark of at least 50%, provided no more than one case is failed. - 4.4 Each candidate will have a discussion lasting 30 minutes on the portfolio during which also assessment of the understanding of research methodology is established.
 This evaluation will contribute 10% towards the final mark for the clinical examination.
+IF the student has undertaken original research, the discussion will focus on that research.